 What is Horizon carrier screening?

-Every one of us is a carrier for at least one changed gene that, if inherited in a double dose, could cause a genetic disorder in our children.
-These disorders are rare and usually there is no family history, although certain disorders are more common in certain ethnic groups.
-For most of these conditions, both parents have to be carriers for their children to be at risk (these are called autosomal recessive disorders).
-Others are inherited from a mother who is a carrier (these are called X-linked disorders) and mainly affect boys.
-Testing to see if you or your partner are carriers for genetic disorders is your choice, but this is testing that is usually offered to all women who are thinking about becoming pregnant, or who are already pregnant.
-Horizon carrier screening offers testing for many of the most common genetic disorders.
-You can choose to be tested for only 1 or 2 disorders or for as many as 274!
+Every one of us is a carrier for at least one changed gene that, if inherited in a double dose, could cause a genetic condition in our children.
+These conditions are rare and usually there is no family history, although certain conditions are more common in certain ethnic groups.
+For most of these conditions, both parents have to be carriers for their children to be at risk (these are called autosomal recessive conditions).
+Others are inherited from a female parent who is a carrier (these are called X-linked conditions) and mainly affect boys.
+Testing to see if you or your partner are carriers for genetic conditions is your choice, but this is testing that is usually offered to all women who are thinking about becoming pregnant, or who are already pregnant.
+Horizon carrier screening offers testing for many of the most common genetic conditions.

 Who should have Horizon carrier screening?